eliu-dev/DDIA/ch3.md

 Covered indexes are a compromise between nonclustered and clustered indexes. **Some** columns are stored directly within the index while the remaining ones are referenced.
 Queries that can use the index alone are said to be **covered by the index**.

 ### Multi-Column Indexes
+Mult-column indexes enable efficient queries that depend on filtering across multiple columns simultaneously, such as geospatial data.
+A common approach is to create a **concatenated index** that combines the values of the relevant columns.
+Specialized approaches, such as R-trees for geospatial indexes, have been created for specialized domains.

+### Fuzzy Indexes
+Fuzzy indexes are used for partial or similar matcheskeys, such as full-text search engines.
+Lucene uses a SSTable-like structure for a dictionary of similar words

+### In-Memory Databases
+In-memory databases, such as VoltDB, MemSQL, and Redis, offer faster performance for lower durability.
+The performance advantage of in-memory databases interestingly comes from avoiding the need to encode data in a manner that disk-based storage can use.

+Some in-memory databases are simple key-value stores (Redis and Memcached) while others are full relational databases (VoltDB and MemSQL).

+## Database Use Cases
+The choice of database technologies depends on the processing and data characteristics.
+Use cases can roughly be split into the following categories:

+1. Online Transaction Processing (OLTP): Traditional source of record use case for processing transactions.
+2. Online Analytic Processing (OLAP): Analytics using aggregate statistics over large number of records.
+3. Data Warehouse: A read-only copy of a OLTP that analysts can use for granular queries without impacting the production OLTP.
+4. Data Lake: A centralized repository that holds any data that might be useful for analysis.
+Data lakes are formed by ETLing data from other sources in a raw format (i.e., data lakes do not impose strict data structures or file types).
+5. Data Lakehouse: A combination of data lake and data warehouse capabilities.
+Data lakehouses support queries by adding transaction layer and schema enforcement on top of data lake storage.
+Data lakehouses can have different zones with different schema enforcement.